dinhanhthi/dinhanhthi.com/posts/ml/classification/2019-09-20-support-vector-machine.md

 SVM (also called *Maximum Margin Classifier*) is an algorithm that takes the data as an input and outputs a line/hyperplane that separates those classes if possible.

 Suppose that we need to separate two classes of a dataset.
-The task is to find a line to separate them.
+The task is to ==find a line to separate them==.
 However, there are many lines which can do that (countless number of lines).
 How can we choose the best one?

 ![An idea of support vectors and SVM.]({{img-url}}/svm-1.jpg){:.img-full-90 .pop}
 *An idea of support vectors (samples on the margin) and SVM (find the optimal hyperplane).*